utshomax/postman-docs/src/pages/docs/collaborating-in-postman/adding-private-network.md

 To add a sub-folder to an existing folder, do the following:

 1. Select the more actions icon <img alt="More actions icon" src="https://assets.postman.com/postman-docs/icon-more-actions-v9.jpg#icon" width="16px"> next to a folder, then select **Add folder**.
+1. Enter a name for the folder.
+Optionally, you can add a description for the sub-folder.
+1. Select **Create Folder**.

 ## Editing Folder Managers